bcmichael/RNMR-Docs/docs/command/full_command.md

 Prerequisites: Pulse program loaded (LOAD); RNMRA only

+Description:
 `PLS` sets the length of a pulse indicated by name. /DLY will interpret time in milliseconds while /PLS will interpret time in microseconds.
-The length of a pulse can range from 0 to 1200 micsoseconds.
+The length of a pulse can range from 0 to 1200 microseconds.
 A pulse program must be loaded using `PPEX` in order for `PLS` to be used to set the length of any pulses.
 ## PLSIZE
 Set plot size